Canonical graph decompositions via local separations: Links and crossing

 \cref{item:liftsCrossesLiftt}$\to$\cref{item:CrossingMatching}.
-As the lifts of $s$ and the lifts of $t$ each form an orbit under the action of the group of deck transformations, it suffices to show that some lift of $s$ is crossed by precisely one lift of $t$.
+As the lifts of $s$ and the lifts of $t$ each form an orbit under the action of the group of deck transformations of $p_r$ on the $r$-locally closed lifts of $X$ (equivalently by \cref{RtomicGives1sheeted}: $r$-toms of $p_r\inv(X)$), it suffices to show that some lift of $s$ is crossed by precisely one lift of $t$.
 Let $\hat s$ and $\hat t$ be the respective lifts of $s$ and $t$ that cross by \cref{item:liftsCrossesLiftt}.
 By the definition of crossing, their respective separators $\hat X$ and $\hat Y$ are $r$-coupled.
-Thus, \cref{uniqueRcoupleLift} yields that $\hat t$ is the unique lift of $t$ which might even cross~$\hat s$, which shows the desired.
+Since $p_r$ isomorphically maps short cycles of $G_r$ to short cycles in $G$, $X$ and $Y$ are $r$-coupled too.
+Thus, \cref{uniqueRcoupleLift} yields that $\hat t$ is the only lift of $t$ that crosses~$\hat s$, as desired.